 - drunk driving (Vehicle Code 23152(a) PC).
 Prosecutors often file straight drunk driving charges along with 23152(g).
 If they cannot prove drug impairment, it lets them fall back on alcohol alone.

 - possession of a controlled substance (Health and Safety Code 11350 HS).
 Police can search a vehicle after impounding it.
-If they find illegal drugs, the driver can face charges for drug possession.
+If they find illegal drugs, you can face charges for drug possession.

 - vehicular manslaughter while intoxicated (Penal Code 191.5(b) PC).
 This charge can follow a fatal accident that leads to a DUI arrest.